aws/amazon-redshift-python-driver/README.rst

 .. |Python Version| image:: https://img.shields.io/badge/python->=3.6-brightgreen.svg
    :target: https://pypi.org/project/redshift_connector/

+⚠️ Python Driver v2.1.4 has been recalled.
+Python Driver v2.1.3 is recommended for use instead.

 ``redshift_connector`` is the Amazon Redshift connector for Python.
 Easy integration with `pandas <https://github.com/pandas-dev/pandas>`_ and `numpy <https://github.com/numpy/numpy>`_, as well as support for numerous Amazon Redshift specific features help you get the most out of your data